Rem0o/FanControl.Releases/README.md

 4. (Optional) -c or --config [json config file] command line arg

 ### Uninstall Instructions
 Since __Fan Control__ is a standalone app you can not use Windows to uninstall it.
 That being said the uninstall process is quite simple.
-Navigate to where you originally extracted the files for the program.
-If all the files are in their own directory, feel free to delete the entire directory.
-If the files are not in their own directory, well you're out of luck and need to delete each file individually.
+Navigate to where you originally extracted the files for the program and delete them.

 If you have __Fan Control__ set to automatically start when Windows starts up you also need to delete the startup task in task scheduler.
 1) In the search bar type __Task Scheduler__ and open the app.
 From there you should see an image similar to the one below.